Aura-Audio/AuraScaler/README.md

 2. Open it in any modern web browser.
 3. **Shape:** Enable the Pre-Scale Bandpass to isolate specific frequencies, and verify the shape on the FFT Spectral Graph.
 4. **Scale:** The app boots pre-configured with 20 parallel engines enabled (20,000 tracks).
 Hit **Start Microphone**.
+5. **Phase Patterning:** Select a pattern from the "Master Pattern" dropdown and click "Set All" to instantly push a uniform phase-inversion rule to all 20,000 tracks.
-5. **Automate:** Click the master **▶ Start All LFOs** button to globally trigger a massive, staggered array sequence across all 20 engines simultaneously.
+6. **Automate:** Click the master **▶ Start All LFOs** button to globally trigger a massive, staggered array sequence across all 20 engines simultaneously.
-6. **Record:** Set an auto-stop limit and capture the manipulated soundscape natively to `.wav`.

 ---

-## 📊 The Analysis Dashboard
-MicScaler now features a dual-canvas real-time visualizer layout.
-*   **Oscilloscope (Time Domain):** Shows the final mathematical output waveform resulting from the C++ AudioWorklet thread.
-*   **FFT Spectral Distribution (Frequency Domain):** Shows a real-time Fast Fourier Transform (FFT) analysis of your raw microphone hardware.
-    *   **Gray Background:** The total acoustic energy captured by the physical microphone.
-    *   **Green Outline:** The isolated frequency distribution actively passing through the Bandpass Filter and into the math engine.

----

-## ✨ Full List of Features
+## ✨ Key Features

 ### 📡 Spectral & Multi-Instance Processing
 *   **Pre-Scale Bandpass Filter:** Isolate high or low frequencies *before* they hit the math engine via a dual-biquad (HP/LP) node cluster.
 *   **Massive Engine Topology:** Run up to **20 isolated math engines** simultaneously, driving up to **20,000 parallel tracks**.
-*   **Cascading Polarity Inversion:** Apply phase flipping via Master Invert, or use **Pattern Invert** to automatically flip interleaved tracks (e.g., every 2nd, 3rd, 4th, or 5th track).
+*   **Batch Phase Interleaving:** The "Master Pattern" tool pushes uniform phase cancellation rules across all engines (e.g., Inverting every 2nd or 4th track).
+Because it acts as a batch command rather than a global lock, users can re-apply a baseline state and then manually tweak individual engine patterns safely.

 ### ⏱️ Sequence Automation (Auto-Step LFO)
 *   **Master LFO Control:** One-click global start/stop synchronization for all 20 internal engine LFOs.